Lab 7: Strings, ASCII Encoding, and Formatting

 The encrypted text is: j mjlf uif mjpot bu uif app.

 3. (10 pts) Copy lab2/lab2_2.py into this directory and name it appropriately for this lab.
 Update the high-level description appropriately.
 Modify it such that the program always displays the money values to 2 decimal places.
-Note the change in how the output looks (e.g., the use of the $).
+Note the change in the output (e.g., the use of the $).

 (You may want to "clean up" your original program to get rid of extra output.)